Chart Color Schemes

 Health

-Health performance in Rutherford (South) - Telarah is well below average with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Rutherford (South) - Telarah is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-The area has a substantial private health cover rate of approximately 53%, covering around 5,050 people.
-Mental health issues and asthma are the most prevalent conditions, affecting 13.4% and 10.8% of residents respectively.
-Conversely, 59.5% of residents report having no medical ailments, compared to 63.4% in the Rest of NSW.
-The area has a lower proportion of seniors aged 65 and over, at 14.4% (1,361 people), than the Rest of NSW's 15.4%.
-Senior health outcomes largely align with those of the general population.
+Approximately 53% (~5,078 people) have private health cover, which is relatively high.
+Mental health issues and asthma are the most prevalent conditions, impacting 13.4 and 10.8% of residents respectively.
+However, 59.5% reported having no medical ailments, compared to 63.4% in Rest of NSW.
+The area has 14.4% (1,369 people) of residents aged 65 and over, lower than the 15.4% in Rest of NSW.
+Senior health outcomes align with the general population's health profile.

 Frequently Asked Questions - Health